Thomas Shaw (composer): Early performances

-His last known performances in the area were in April 1774 in Bristol and in November of the same year in Bath.
-But, according to Peter Holman, he seems to have remained active as a violinist there until 1776–77.
-He must have had a rather prominent position in Bath's community of musicians as, among other things, he led the orchestra in Thomas Linley's subscription concerts of the autumn 1769 and spring 1770 and was a member of the theatre band in 1771.
+Shaw Jr. gave his earliest known performance in Bath in April 1769.
+Around this time, he led the orchestra in Thomas Linley's subscription concerts of the autumn 1769 and spring 1770, and was a member of the theatre band in 1771.
 In addition, his music was being performed and published; an overture composed by him was played in a concert at the end of December 1771 and by 1772 he was playing his own compositions in Bath and Bristol.